Create APIs for Aggregations and Joins on MongoDB in Under 15 Minutes

 - Let’s click Create at the bottom.

-- Follow the same step 6-9 for
+- Follow the same steps, step 3-5, to create the collection,

 - Note permissions can be changed in the MongoDB UI at any time without the need to drop and recreate integration.
 Except when username and/or password or connection string changes - then the user will need to drop and recreate the Rockst integration